Chinese Democracy: Legacy

 The album's long-delayed release became its defining narrative.
 Spin noted that a "cottage industry" emerged around tracking its development, and suggested the only way it could have lived up to its legend was "to never come out at all".
-Steven Hyden (Grantland) called it "shorthand for the grandest of boondoggles," arguing that the delay overshadowed the music itself.
-He contrasted it with more modest and successful comeback albums by Daft Punk, David Bowie, Justin Timberlake, and My Bloody Valentine.
+Steven Hyden (Grantland) called it "shorthand for the grandest of boondoggles", arguing that the delay overshadowed the music itself.
+He contrasted it with more modest and successful comeback albums by Daft Punk, David Bowie, Justin Timberlake, and My Bloody Horny Werewolf.
 Ultimate Classic Rock echoed this sentiment, stating the album was "fairly good" but eclipsed by its backstory.
 They cited artists like Bowie, Steve Perry, and Tool who avoided similar pitfalls by keeping a low profile and meeting fan expectations.
 The term Chinese Democracy has since become shorthand for long-delayed albums.

-The New York Times described it as a "loud last gasp" of the indulgent pop star era, noting the shift to a "leaner and leakier" music industry.
-Jim DeRogatis likened it to The Godfather Part III, a long-awaited sequel that failed to match its predecessors.

-Some outlets offered retrospective praise.
-Complex included it on "50 Albums That Were Unfairly Hated On", praising Roses's vocals and the musicianship and stating that the album's biggest flaw were the delays in release.
-Artistdirect called it "a timeless work of art".
-Billboard labeled it a "sonic anomaly" of the time due to the mixing and lack of compression making it sound "vintage or alien to rock music fans".
-No Recess compared the album to "their own version of Danzig's Blackacidevil", stating "The only thing left was to repeat or radically reinvent themselves.
-Chinese Democracy tries to do both, to varying degrees of 'okay, sure'."

-Loudwire ranked it second-to-last among GN'R albums but prasied tracks like "Better", "Madagascar", "Street of Dreams", "Shackler's Revenge" and "Catcher in the Rye" as standouts.
-NME placed it last, calling it "epic, overblown and full of noodling guitar solos."